 AI efforts were paying off.
 Revenues jumped 27 percent to $4.1 billion in the last quarter, and the adjusted EBITDA came to $988 million— or about 24 percent of total revenues.
 In the past year, BIDU stock has hit, down 32 %.
 But at these levels, BIDU stock looks attractive for investors looking for an AI play.

 10. Salesforce (CRM)

 Salesforce.com (NYSE: CRM) is betting big on India’s financial services sector with artificial intelligence (AI) and machine learning (ML).
 Customer-management software maker based in San Francisco is setting up a vertical to tap the country’s financial services market.
-It includes rolling out its Einstein Analytics for Financial Services, a customizable analytics solution that provides wealth advisors, retail bankers and managers with AI-enhanced business intelligence.
+It includes rolling out its Einstein Analytics for Financial Services, a customizable analytics solution that provides wealth advisors, retail bankers, and managers with AI-enhanced business intelligence.
 Salesforce wants a fast-growing AI market slice.
 An IDC report commissioned by CRM found that AI technologies will create more than 800,000 new jobs, adding $ 1.1 trillion to global GDP by 2021.
-CRM also has a strong street outlook.
+CRM also has a stable street outlook.

 Thanks for sharing such an useful Information about Top AI Stocks in 2022.